azuyalabs/yasumi/README.md

 * Base       : For testing the base functionality of Yasumi
 * Japan      : For separately testing the Japan Holiday Provider
 * Netherlands: For separately testing the Netherlands Holiday Provider
+* Belgium: For separately testing the Belgium Holiday Provider

 License